dcfrenci/AppProject_Preventivo/README.md

 ### Licence

-This application is open source and free to use.
+This software is licensed under MIT License